Travis Kalanick: Growing difficulties and exit from Uber (2014–2017)

 Sexual harassment and other forms of discrimination were rife at Uber corporate headquarters during Kalanick's tenure as CEO.
 The issues went unaddressed by the human resources department (HR), and Kalanick in particular was known to protect his favored employees from consequences for this type of behavior.
 Much of this behavior became public in early 2017.
-That February, it was reported that Kalanick had full knowledge of sexual harassment allegations at Uber and did nothing.
-After these reports emerged, Kalanick announced that Uber would "conduct an urgent investigation into these allegations".
-In the same week, following a report from Recode, Kalanick asked his newly hired direct report, SVP of Engineering Amit Singhal, to resign; Singhal had failed to disclose that he had resigned from Google following sexual harassment claims.
-In March 2017, it was reported that in 2014, Kalanick had been part of a group of Uber executives who visited a karaoke bar in Seoul that featured escorts.
+That February, it was reported Kalanick had full knowledge of sexual harassment allegations at Uber and did nothing.
+After these reports emerged, Kalanick announced Uber would "conduct an urgent investigation into these allegations".
+In the same week, Kalanick asked his newly hired direct report, SVP of Engineering Amit Singhal, to resign; Singhal had failed to disclose he had resigned from Google following sexual harassment claims.
+In March 2017, it was reported that in 2014, Kalanick was part of a group of Uber executives who visited a karaoke bar in Seoul that featured escorts.
 A female employee who was present made a complaint to HR, but little came of it.
 That summer, it emerged that Kalanick and other top Uber executives had accessed the private medical files of a woman who alleged she was raped by an Uber driver in India; Kalanick had made comments doubting her account as a result of information from the file.